-Personal misconduct proceedings are initiated by the Office of the Dean of Students by sending a notice to the student who is the subject of the complaint.
+Personal misconduct proceedings are initiated by the Office of the Student Conduct & CARE by sending a notice to the student who is the subject of the complaint.
 If proceedings are initiated against a student under the age of 18, the Conduct Officer is required to make reasonable efforts to assure that the legal guardian of the student is notified concerning the proceedings and the nature of the complaint.

 For each case, the Conduct Officer will determine whether:

 - An administrative conduct conference with the Conduct Officer should occur or

 - A hearing before the Conduct Review Board panel should occur.